Review articles on this site earn small revenue from purchasing products through affiliate links.

 A collection of anticipated gear that you can't wait to be released at the US's largest outdoor gear fair, Outdoor Retailer Summer 2016

-I went again this year, following my first appearance last year.
-Outdoor Retailer Summer Market 2016 (OR) is the world's largest outdoor gear fair held twice a summer and winter in Salt Lake City, Utah, and attracts over 1,600 famous and unknown outdoor brands from around the world, and the latest gear scheduled for release next season will be unveiled for the first time. introduced the outline in my previous article , I was gratefully able to cover a monster event on a scale that would be hard to imagine from Japan for only three days this year, so I would like to report on the events in several parts in the future.
+Following my first visit last year, I went again this year.
+The Outdoor Retailer Summer Market 2016 (hereafter OR) is the world's largest outdoor gear trade fair, held twice a year in summer and winter in Salt Lake City, Utah, bringing together over 1,600 famous and unknown outdoor brands from around the world to unveil the latest gear scheduled for release next season.
+I outlined in my previous article , I was fortunate enough to be able to cover this monster event, on a scale unimaginable from Japan, for just three days this year, so I'd like to report on it in several installments.

-In the first episode, we will introduce carefully selected new products from world-renowned major outdoor brands that are familiar to outdoor enthusiasts.
+In this first installment, we will introduce a carefully selected selection of noteworthy new products from major global outdoor brands that are familiar to outdoor enthusiasts

-As this is an exhibition aimed at the American market, the main focus of this event is a North American brand.
-Many European brands have been featured in Part 1 and Part 2 for The OutDoor Show held in Germany last month
+As this is an exhibition aimed at the American market, the main focus of this event is undoubtedly North American brands.
+We have introduced many European brands in our coverage reports ( Part 1 and Part 2 ) from The OutDoor Show, which was held in Germany last month, so if you are interested, please take a look here.

 DSC06380